HemanthKumarKonda/Projects/README.md

 💬 Real-Time Sentiment Analysis (2021)
 Implemented a sentiment analysis system using NLP techniques to classify user sentiment (positive, negative, or neutral) from social media, blogs, and reviews.
 Focused on real-time analysis and accurate text classification.

+🧠 To-Do Manager Bot (2025)
+A conversational task management assistant built using Python and LLMs.
+It lets you add, view, and delete tasks interactively through natural chat.
+Inspired by the ChatGPT Prompt Engineering for Developers course.